Capital market update: Volatility persists — Historical context for investors

 Without question, the market response to recessions is considerably worse.
 When looking at drawdowns associated with recessions since 1965, one sees considerable losses in terms of both magnitude (average drawdown of 38.98 percent) and length (average length of peak-to-trough price of 354 trading sessions, or over two years given 252 trading days/year).

-Our base case scenario does not anticipate a recession or significant enough of an economic growth decline that would trigger the types of asset responses one finds in periods like those shown in Table 2.
+Our base case scenario does not anticipate a recession or significant enough of an economic growth decline that would trigger the types of asset responses one finds.
 While we have noted a decline in global growth trends within our proprietary data checks, they are not signaling a deep slowdown, particularly in the United States.
 This leads us to maintain our balanced assessment of risks for stocks relative to bonds.
 Despite the recent declines, we recommend maintaining your normal allocations to stocks based on your portfolio objectives and risk tolerance.
 Of course, trends can change in both directions and we will keep you posted on our readings from here.